-- (8) Environmental and Social Considerations / Cross Cutting Issues / Gender Categorization - 1) Environmental and Social Considerations - 1 Category: A - 2 Reason for Categorization: The Project falls into the road sector and sensitive characteristics under the JICA Guidelines for Environmental and Social Considerations ((promulgated in April 2010). - 3 Environmental Permit: An Environmental Impact Assessment (EIA) report for the Project was approved by the Ministry of Environment on October 17, 2014. - Measures for Pollution Control: The measures will be taken to address air pollution, noise, and vibration during the construction stage, including the regulation of construction working hours, and emission gas control and other measures will be carried out in the service stage. - 5 Natural Environment: Since the Project site is not located in sensitive areas such as national parks, adverse impact on the natural environment is assumed to be minimal, although the bypass route will partially pass through the boundary of the zone 1 (transition zone) of Tonle Sap Biosphere Reserve.
-However, additional environmental permissions besides EIA related to the construction activities in the zone 1 are not required.
-Cutting down of trees will be minimized during the construction stage, and the ecosystems surrounding the Project site will be monitored in the service stage.
+(8) Environmental and Social Considerations / Cross Cutting Issues / Gender Categorization

-- Social Environment: The Project involves the land acquisition about 55.7 hectares and the involuntary resettlement of 772 households (including setback), which has been carried out in accordance with domestic procedures in Cambodia and the resettlement action plan.
-Approximately more than 80% of the land acquisition has been completed as of March, 2020.
-There were no particular objections to the implementation of the Project in stakeholder meeting regarding resettlement.
-In addition, it was confirmed in appraisal that no complaints had been sent to the grievance redress mechanism by affected households. - Other / Monitoring: MPWT, which is an executing agency of the Project, will monitor air quality, noise and vibration, waste amount, and influences on ecosystems and other matters during the construction and service stages.
-Moreover, the Inter-Ministerial Resettlement Committee (hereinafter referred to as "IRC") is monitoring the land acquisition and involuntary resettlement, and external consultant hired by IRC is monitoring the state of paying compensation and residents' living conditions after resettlement.
+- 1) Environmental and Social Considerations - 1 Category: A - 2 Reason for Categorization: The Project falls into the road sector and sensitive characteristics under the JICA Guidelines for Environmental and Social Considerations (promulgated in April 2010). - 3 Environmental Permit: An Environmental Impact Assessment (EIA) report for the Project was approved by the Ministry of Environment on November 26, 2013. - 4 Measures for Pollution Control: The measures will be taken to address air pollution, noise, and vibration during the construction stage, including the regulation of construction working hours, and emission gas control and other measures will be carried out in the service stage. - (5) Natural Environment: Since the Project site is not located in sensitive areas such as national parks, adverse impact on the natural environment is assumed to be minimal.
+However, as the Project site is near the boundary of the Tonle Sap Biosphere Reserve, cutting down of trees will be minimized during the construction stage, and a five-year monitoring plan on the surrounding ecosystem will be implemented in the service stage. - Social Environment: The Project involves the land acquisition about 88.33 hectares and the involuntary resettlement of 872 households

-2) Cross-Cutting Issues
+(including setback), which has been carried out in accordance with domestic procedures in Cambodia and the resettlement action plan.
+Although approximately 99% of the land acquisition has been completed as of March, 2020, opinions about compensation have been expressed by 38 households.
+The General Department of Resettlement of the Ministry of Economy and Finance have been trying to resolve the issue through consultation with the households .
+In appraisal, JICA requested to continue procedures in accordance with the grievance redress mechanism and, especially, dialogues with the households, and has reached agreement with the authorities of Cambodia on it.

-- 1 The MPWT obligates contractors to implement AIDS / HIV prevention program as a part of health care for workers. - The Project will contribute to adaptations regarding climate change through climate risk mitigation measures such as raising the level of road surface in the partial sections and proper development of water supply pipes and drainage pipes under the roads in order to prevent further flood damage.
+- 7 Other / Monitoring: MPWT, which is an executing agency of the Project, will monitor air quality, noise and vibration, waste amount, and influences on ecosystems and other matters during the construction and service stages.
+Moreover, the Inter-Ministerial Resettlement Committee (hereinafter referred to as "IRC") is monitoring the land acquisition and involuntary resettlement, and external consultant hired by IRC is monitoring the state of paying compensation and residents' living conditions after resettlement. - 2) Cross-Cutting Issues - 1 The MPWT obligates contractors to implement AIDS / HIV prevention program as a part of health care for workers. - 2 The Project will contribute to adaptations regarding climate change through climate risk mitigation measures such as raising the level of road surface in the partial sections and proper development of water supply pipes and drainage pipes under the roads in order to prevent further flood damage. - Gender Categorization: [Gender Project] GI(S) (gender activity integration project)

-- 3) Gender Categorization: [Gender Project] GI(S) (gender activity integration project) - <Activity Contents / Reason for Categorization>
+<Activity Contents / Reason for Categorization>

 MPWT formulated "Gender Strategy: Mainstreaming in Public Works and Transport Sector 2016-2020" and has made efforts to create job opportunities for women and to promote women's capacity development.
-Under the strategy, MPWT is implementing the Project, and in the construction stage, contractors has made efforts to provide facilities for promote employment of women and to increase the proportion of women in unskilled workforce (to more than 10%).
+Under the strategy, MPWT is implementing the Project, and in the construction stage, contractors has made efforts to provide facilities for promote employment of women and to increase the proportion of women in the unskilled workforce (to more than 5%).
 Therefore, the Project shall be categorized as a gender activity integration project.